 Sorry To Bother You

 This independent film has been on many critics best of list, but it is not so much the story as the execution that deserves plaudits.
-The production of the film is exemplary and makes for a very good viewing experience.
+The production of the film is exemplary and makes for an entertaining viewing experience.

 Can You Ever Forgive Me?

-Melissa McCarthy ensures that we will always forgive her in this “based on actual events” movie.
-Her performance in Will You Ever Forgive Me? overshadows any crime she committed in the past few years, and by that, we mean House Party.
+Melissa McCarthy ensures that we will always forgive her in this great indie film based on actual events.
+Her performance in Will You Ever Forgive Me? overshadows any crime she committed in the past few years, and by that we mean Life of the Party.

 There are many more films to see in this record-breaking year for Hollywood.
-Many international favorites and niche offerings are well worth a filmmaker’s time to learn the lessons of the filmmakers, producers, and directors making strides in the film industries around the world.
+Many international favorites and niche offerings are well worth a filmmaker’s time.
+Be entertained, and learn the lessons of the filmmakers, producers, and directors making strides in film industries around the world.

 Now that you know what the best independent filmmakers are making, it’s time to make a film of your own.